 Once complete, a document remotely notarized in Virginia can be used in Virginia or in other states.
 Every state provides legal authority for recognition and acceptance of common out-of-state notarizations when validly performed by the notary in accordance with his or her own state's laws, and our notaries perform their notarizations in accordance with Virginia law.
 The Full Faith and Credit Clause of the United States Constitution may provide an additional bases for states to accept out of state notarizations.

 Please note: Documents signed on our platform are electronically signed by you and our notary.
-Certain states and public agencies impose specific additional requirements, limitations and conditions for accepting electronically-signed documents as well as out-of-state notarizations, and not all documents may be electronically-signed or notarized.
-(Currently, we're not notarizing documents for use in Iowa).
+Certain states and public agencies impose specific additional requirements, limitations, and conditions for accepting electronically-signed documents, and not all documents may be electronically-signed or notarized.
 It's up to you to make sure your document is acceptable for its intended use, so always check with your intended recipient.
-We'd like to help with general information whenever we can, so let us know of any questions at email@example.com.
+We'd like to help with general information whenever we can, so let us know of any questions at firstname.lastname@example.org.

 The Property Records Industry Association (PRIA) is the leading resource for the property records industry.
 In January 2016, the eNotary Work Group of PRIA released a paper on “Traditional Assurances for Electronically Recorded Documents.”
 The intent of the paper was to provide all recording jurisdictions with confidence that electronic notarization is valid and acceptable for recording documents in the public record.
 The paper states that documents that are notarized remotely and electronically are given the same legal treatment as paper documents.

 In 2013, the Commonwealth of Virginia released the Electronic Notarization Assurance Standard.
 The purpose of the standard is to ensure recognition and acceptance of documents notarized by Virginia electronic notaries worldwide.